vazha2000/mixmall/README.md

 14. **Mobile Menu and Search:** Ensures usability on smaller screens.
 15. **Pagination:** Implemented for subcategory pages.
 16. **Price Filters:** Users can filter products by price range on subcategory pages.

+## Installation

+1. Close the repository: git clone https://github.com/vazha2000/mixmall.git
+2. Navigate to the project directory: cd mixmall
+3. Install dependencies: npm install

+## Usage

+1. To run the development server, use the following command: **npm run dev**

+## License

+**This project is the original work of Vazha Sikturashvili.
+All rights are reserved** **If you are interested in using, modifying or distributing this project, please contact Vazha Sikturashvili for permission and licensing details**